-Essex Police: Objection
+Essex Police: Objection.

-4.27 Consultation response received on 18 August 2020.
-The published documents have been studied and, unfortunately, do not provide sufficient detail to allow an informed decision pursuant to the National Planning Policy Framework, section 12, paragraph 127 indicates that planning policies and decisions should ensure that developments: create places that are safe, inclusive and accessible and which promote health and well-being, with a high standard of amenity for existing and future users and where crime and disorder, and the fear of crime, do not undermine the quality of life or

-- community cohesion and resilience or the Rochford District Council Development Management Document Policy DM1,. - 4.28 Schemes should have a safe, inclusive layout with legible and well-planned routes, blocks, and spaces, integrated residential, commercial and community activity, safe public spaces and pedestrian routes without traffic conflict, secure private areas.
-Security principles set out in the national guidance 'Secured By Design should be taken into account in the formulation of development proposals. - 4.29 Essex Police provide a no cost, impartial advice service to any applicant who request this service; we are able to support the applicant to achieve appropriate consideration of the Secure by Design requirements and invite them to contact Essex Police via designingoutcrime@essex.police.uk to discuss this further. - Further correspondence received summer 2020 - 4.30 Essex Police wish to make an observation with regard this amended planning application in respect of the potential for Designing Out Crime in pursuance of the guidance offered within National Planning Policy Framework (NPPF).
-The applicant and the Essex Police have been involved in constructive consultation and Essex Police is content the ethos of Crime Prevention Through Environmental Design (CPTED) is being addressed adequately.
-Essex Police provide a no cost, impartial advice service to any applicants who request a service.
-The intended outcome of this is to promote CPTED, a key enabler being encouraging and supporting applicants to achieve certification to an appropriate level under the nationally acknowledged and police recommended Secured by Design award system - 4.31 Anglian Water: No objection - NHS Mid Essex Clinical Commissioning Group: No Objection - 4.32 Due to the level of development NHS Mid Essex (CCG) is not seeking any mitigation and does not object to the development at this time. - Essex County Highways: No objection subject to conditions. - 4.33 The requirements in this recommendation shall be imposed by way of negative planning condition or planning obligation with associated legal framework as appropriate.
-The proposal will take access from a part of Windermere Avenue that is a Private Street, the proposal includes appropriate resurfacing of a length of this road.
-All of the dwellings include adequate off-street parking and a shared access road with a turning head, therefore all housing developments in Essex which would result in the creation of a new street. - 4.34 Advises that more than five dwelling units communally served by a single allpurpose access) will be subject to The Advance Payments Code, Highways
+- 4.25 Consultation response received on 18 August 2020.
+The published documents have been studied and, unfortunately, do not provide sufficient detail to allow an informed decision pursuant to the National Planning Policy Framework, section 12, paragraph 127 indicates that planning policies and decisions should ensure that developments: create places that are safe, inclusive and accessible and which promote health and well-being, with a high standard of amenity for existing and future users and where crime and disorder, and the fear of crime, do not undermine the quality of life or community cohesion and resilience or the Rochford District Council Development Management Document Policy DM1,. - 4.26 Schemes should have a safe, inclusive layout with legible and well-planned routes, blocks, and spaces, integrated residential, commercial and community activity, safe public spaces and pedestrian routes without traffic conflict, secure private areas.
+Security principles set out in the national guidance 'Secured By Design should be taken into account in the formulation of development proposals. - 4.27 Essex Police provide a no cost, impartial advice service to any applicant who request this service; we are able to support the applicant to achieve appropriate consideration of the Secure By Design requirements and invite them to contact Essex Police via designingoutcrime@essex.police.uk to discuss this further. - 4.28 Anglian Water: No objection.

+NHS Mid Essex Clinical Commissioning Group: No Objection.

+4.29 Due to the level of development NHS Mid Essex (CCG) is not seeking any mitigation and does not object to the development at this time.